Terms and Conditions

 2.1 Everybody is expected to come to class on time.
-When someone is late, he/she will disturb others in the class and distract the teacher.
+When someone is late, they will disturb others in the class and distract the teacher.
 Please inform our reception in case you can’t come to a lesson in advance by sending us an email at [email protected] or calling us at +31302919884.

 2.2 Mobile phones need to be switched off or changed to a vibration mode.
-If a student is expecting an important call, he/she should turn down the volume to level 1, sit down near the door and when receiving the call, leave for the reception.
+If a student is expecting an important call, they should turn down the volume to level 1, sit down near the door and when receiving the call, leave for the reception.

 2.3 Questions connected to the lesson can be asked only during the lesson.
 The teacher has the right and duty to rest during any breaks and before/after the lesson.